-Oakcrest Heights Apartments
+Oakcrest Heights Apartments is accepting applications

 The Orange County Housing Authority (OCHA) is accepting applications for Oakcrest Heights side-based waiting list.
 Oakcrest Heights is located at 22733 Oakcrest Circle, Yorba Linda, CA 92887.
 It is a Project Based Vouchers (PBV) for an affordable housing project consisting of four (1) bedroom and four (2) bedroom apartments.
 This PBV can only be used to receive housing assistance at Oakcrest Heights Apartments.
+If you are interested, please clickhere.

 The County of Orange released an amendment to the 2020 Supportive Housing Notice of Availability (NOFA) on March 24, 2020.
 The 2020 NOFA amendments are as follows: